sanskrit/raw_etexts_english/blogs/manasataramgini/2015-07-20_this-time-its-the-big-mans-story-2.md

 +++
-title = "This time it is the big man’sxa0story"
+title = "This time it is the big man’s story"

 +++
 Vidrum was hurrying back to his office after a quick dinner.
 As he did